codingspeedup/jhipster-execdoc-poc/README.md

 This project reduces the task of creating a running web application from scratch to editing an Excel file and clicking some buttons.

-After cloning the repository and executing class `JHipsterExecdocManager` the following window will appear:
+After cloning the repository and executing the class `JHipsterExecdocManager` the following window will appear:

 <img src="https://raw.githubusercontent.com/codingspeedup/jhipster-execdoc-poc/main/src/test/resources/readme/dialog.png" width="800" height="270">